-Similarly, if cannabis causes psychosis, rates of psychosis should rise if cannabis use goes up, but that has not happened.
-According to a report published by the prestigious British medical journal The Lancet, cannabis use skyrocketed in the 1960s and 1970s, but there was no significant increase in rates of psychosis.[33]
-In 2009, researchers at the Keele University Medical School in Britain arrived at a similar conclusion: "[1]ncreases in population cannabis use have not been followed by increases in psychotic incidence."[34]
+• The evidence shows no causal relationship between cannabis use and the onset of mental health conditions.
+If cannabis causes psychosis, rates of psychosis should rise if cannabis use goes up, but that has not happened.
+According to a report published by the prestigious British medical journal The Lancet, cannabis use skyrocketed in the 1960s and 1970s, but there was no significant increase in rates of psychosis.
+In 2009, researchers at the Keele University Medical School in Britain arrived at a similar conclusion: "[I]ncreases in population cannabis use have not been followed by increases in psychotic incidence."
+32

-In late 2005, the British government's scientific advisors on drug policy reviewed the evidence surrounding cannabis and mental illness and determined that the data do not demonstrate that cannabis causes depression, anxiety, or bipolar disorder.[35]
-Specifically, the British Advisory Council on the Misuse of Drugs concluded, "The evidence for the existence of an association between frequency of cannabis use and the development of psychosis is, on the available evidence, weak."
-A study published in the journal Addictive Behaviors in 2006 found lower rates of depression in cannabis users than in non-users.[36]
+In late 2005, the British government's scientific advisors on drug policy reviewed the evidence surrounding cannabis and mental illness and determined that the data do not demonstrate that cannabis causes depression, anxiety, or bipolar disorder.33 Specifically, the British Advisory Council on the Misuse of Drugs concluded, "The evidence for the existence of an association between frequency of cannabis use and the development of psychosis is, on the available evidence, weak."
+A study